 Notes: Net Interest Income (FTE), a non-GAAP financial measure, includes adjustments to a fully taxable equivalent basis for loans, securities and other interest-earning assets.
 The adjustments are based on a federal income tax rate of 21.0%, where the rate is adjusted for applicable state income taxes, net of related federal tax benefit.
 Total taxable equivalent interest adjustments amounted to \$45.6 million in 2022, \$35.6 million in 2021 and \$34.4 million in 2020.
-A reconciliation of Net Interest Income and net interest margin on a GAAP basis to Net Interest Income and net interest margin on an FTE basis (each of which is a non-GAAP financial measure) is provided in "Supplemental Information-Reconciliation to Fully Taxable Equivalent" within this "Management's Discussion and Analysis of Financial Condition and Results of Operations" section.
-Net interest margin is calculated by dividing annualized net interest income by average interest-earning assets.
+A reconciliation of Net Interest Income and net interest margin on an FTE basis (each of which is a non-GAAP financial measure) is provided in "Supplemental Information-Reconciliation to Fully Taxable Equivalent" within this "Management's Discussion and Analysis of Financial Condition and Results of Operations" section.
+Net interest margin is calculated by dividing annualized net interest income by average interest-earning